 Menus of Change Program Overview

-The 6th Annual Menus of Change Leadership Summit schedule can be found here.
-The 2018 conference will include a special emphasis on the following topics:
+In the meantime, the 6th Annual Menus of Change Leadership Summit schedule can be found here.
+The 2018 conference included a special emphasis on the following topics:

 - Plant-Forward: Focusing and Accelerating an Industry Mega-Trend.
 Advancing broad acceptance of a definitive definition and positioning of “plant-forward”—including a very brief, compelling summary in TED Talk format about what nutrition and environmental science tells us about the optimal composition of our diets; the (optional) role of limited quantities of sustainably produced meat in our recipes, menus, and diets; consumer insights about diner perceptions of plant-forward menus and plant-based foods (including the best consumer-facing language to support these directions); and the results of the forthcoming EAT-Lancet commission report to be released in advance of the summit that will set out specific dietary and planetary targets around animal-based foods.
 We’ll also take up the question of whether, or to what extent it is possible to consider, as part of our menu brand promises, concepts of “sustainable animal production practices” that are independent of reference to the size and total global impacts of the animal agriculture sector on climate change and other world resource issues.